SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Related works

 Generative models provide a more principled approach to data augmentation by learning the underlying data distribution and synthesizing entirely new samples.
-Previous sEMG augmentation studies based on GANs~\cite{mendez2022emg,ao2024overcoming} and generative transformers (e.g., GPT)~\cite{bird2021synthetic} have demonstrated their effectiveness in mitigating data scarcity and improving robustness to signal variability and noise.
-Building upon these advancements, diffusion-based models have recently emerged as a compelling alternative, offering superior generation ability in terms of both sample diversity and fidelity~\cite{dhariwal2021diffusion}.
+Previous sEMG augmentation studies based on GANs~\cite{ao2024overcoming} have demonstrated their effectiveness in mitigating data scarcity and improving robustness.
+Building upon these advancements, diffusion-based models have recently emerged as a compelling alternative, offering superior generation ability in terms of both sample diversity and faithfulness~\cite{dhariwal2021diffusion}.
 However, only a few studies have explored their application to sEMG-based gesture recognition.
-PatchEMG~\cite{xiong2024patchemg} is the first to apply diffusion models to few-shot sEMG signal synthesis, achieving high-fidelity augmentation and improved gesture recognition accuracy.
-Nevertheless, it primarily focuses on synthesizing high-quality data from a minimal number of samples, rather than exploring broader augmentation strategies or enhancing sample diversity.
+PatchEMG~\cite{xiong2024patchemg} is the first to apply diffusion models to few-shot sEMG signal synthesis, focusing on generating high-quality data from limited samples and thereby improving gesture recognition accuracy.
+Specifically, it applies a patch-based training strategy to address the challenge of limited data for diffusion training, and during inference it generates complete-length signals and employs classifier-free guidance (CFG)~\cite{ho2021classifier} to ensure generation quality.

+Given that EEG and EMG are both low-SNR, stochastic, and non-stationary biosignals~\cite{luo2025diffusion}, several representative EEG-oriented diffusion methods are conceptually relevant to sEMG data augmentation, including SSE-LDM~\cite{aristimunha2023synthetic}, EEG-Enhancing~\cite{siddhad2024enhancing}, NTD~\cite{vetter2024generating} and DESAM~\cite{luo2025diffusion}.
+Among them, DESAM~\cite{luo2025diffusion} focuses on enhancing the faithfulness of generated samples through temporal mixup with real data.
+While these studies focus on improving the modeling and generation quality of diffusion models for EEG signals, they have not fully explored how to generate more effective augmented samples, relying mainly on the inherent diversity of diffusion models.

-To the best of our knowledge, PatchEMG~\cite{xiong2024patchemg} and our work are currently the only studies that leverage diffusion models for sEMG data augmentation.
-While PatchEMG focuses on the few-shot setting, our work explores a broader augmentation approach, aiming to mitigate the overfitting and improve the performance of sEMG-based gesture recognition.
+To the best of our knowledge, PatchEMG~\cite{xiong2024patchemg} and our work are among the first attempts that leverage diffusion models for sEMG data augmentation.
+While PatchEMG focuses on the few-shot setting, our work explores a broader augmentation approach to improve the downstream effectiveness of sEMG-based gesture recognition by emphasizing two critical factors: generation faithfulness and diversity.